Note #0:

 Note #1:

-Because these problem sets are only available one week before the due date, there will be office hours on Sunday afternoon, Tuesday evening and Thursday evening.
+Because these problem sets are only available one week before the due date, there will be office hours on Monday evening and Wednesday afternoon.

 Note #2: